 Income earned: We earned $100 for 1-hour of work, and then spent it on a fancy steak dinner– something we hadn’t done in a long time.

 Pros: It was relatively easy and fun, and didn’t require a long-term commitment.

 Cons: One-time jobs are a great way to supplement income, but not a long-term solution.

 *Side note: neither of us is an actor, although I’ve done some bit parts for charity, and Bryce is shockingly hilarious at improv!

-Remote work #2: Writing blog posts
+Jobs for Full Time RVers #2: Writing blog posts

 Then I formed a relationship with another RV company, and found that I was more aligned with them in a number of ways–and they paid more!
 I wasn’t able to keep both jobs since they are competitors.

 [You may also like: How to find workamping jobs while fulltime RVing]